congdanh1608/baseproject/README.md

 # baseproject
-Base Project for Android Application
+Base Project for Android Application.
 This project was deprecated.
-Here is new one for android java: https://github.com/congdanh1608/AndroidBaseProject
+Please come here to view a new one for android java: https://github.com/congdanh1608/AndroidBaseProject

 #Features
 - Custom Glide  -> add some the most commonly used functions.